mannyray/ImageTagger/README.md

 Backend:
  - rename hello.py and improperly methods within
  - Upon load up, allow ability to load all the tags for searching process (autofill)
- - If front end requests an image the send it to front end
+ - If front end requests an image the send it to front end (either low res or high res)
- - better date convention
  - saving an image from front end
-   * place it by date
+   * place it by date folder (fix to YYYY-MM-DD convention)
+      * does that mean you have to check the date all the time?
    * create a low resolution version
+   * image needs a _key_ which will be the combination of file name and the date of processing

 Config file:
  - directory of where the high resolution images are stored (in case limited memory in computer) like a nas server